Gelbe Flecken

 Prevention of yellow spots

 Water your plant regularly, but avoid waterlogging.
-Allow the top layer of soil to dry slightly before watering again.
+Allow the top layer of soil to dry out slightly before watering again.

 • Ensure nutrient supply: